yarasamir98/CourseraTest/README.md

 # CourseraTest
-This is a repo for coursera testing
+This is a repository for coursera web development practice